• Menu

 Outdoor recreation is the main draw to the area.
 The South Platte River flows through town offering great trout fishing year round.
 Hunting is also popular on nearby federal lands and state wildlife areas.
 The town also gets a lot of traffic because of it’s near the intersection of Highway 9 and Highway 24.

 Hartsel sits at 8,864 feet above sea level and covers 605 square miles of relatively flat land in South Park basin.
-In 2010 there were 909 reported residents.
+In 2020 there were only 38 reported residents.

 Hartsel Colorado Panorama Spinney Mountain Reservoir